anynines/a8s-demo/README.md

 ```

 We should wait until the number of ready replicas matches the number of replicas specified in
-the PostgreSQL Custom Resource we applied.
+the spec of the PostgreSQL Custom Resource we applied.

 ```shell
 # Output of the watch command shown above